TESTED: TRAK SHAK MAJESTIK

 The latest version of this much-loved camper has hit the tracks with a makeover from top to bottom and front to rear.
 Camper Trailer Australia was invited to check it out.

 The Trak's increased tent height is arguably the most noticeable change in the 2012 overhaul.
 The tent now folds out to 3100mm at its peak for improved temperature control - 150mm higher than before.
 Outback travellers will also welcome the new optional safari tent.
-Trak Shak has introduced optional canvas walls with huge mesh screens that velcro onto the awning, which is also 1500mm higher - perfect for all those lanky campers.
+Trak Shak has introduced optional canvas walls with huge mesh screens that attach to the awning with hook and fastener tabs, which is also 1500mm higher - perfect for all those lanky campers.
 These walls are three separate units than can be added on individually (to make a wind, rain or sun break) or in their entirety to form an enclosed extra room minus a floor.
 This new awning wall system is claimed to provide up to 95 per cent mesh coverage when all canvas windows and doors are opened.
 All canvas is the well-regarded Wax Converters Textiles brand, plus there is plenty of double-row stitching and reinforcing patches to produce what seems to be a very well-made tent.

 Two queen-sized innerspring mattresses are now standard - for all those mischievous kids who like to bounce up and down.
 Plus, the bed-head end-canvas and mesh screen windows open separately to allow uninhibited airflow or to let the kids jump right out of the tent.